Woodbrook, Delaware

 Woodbrook is a suburban community in New Castle County, Delaware.

 Geography

-Woodbrook is located approximately three miles north of Wilmington and is part of unincorporated Brandywine Hundred of New Castle County, west of Concord Pike (U.S. Route 202) and east of Brandywine Creek State Park.
-It is adjacent DuPont Country Club, and has entrances from Rockland Road, Blackgates Road, and Sharpley Road.
-It is part of the ZIP Code Tabulation Area for 19803.
+Woodbrook is approximately three miles north of Wilmington and is part of unincorporated Brandywine Hundred of New Castle County, west of Concord Pike (U.S. Route 202) and east of Brandywine Creek State Park.
+It is adjacent to DuPont Country Club.

 The William Young House is located in the neighborhood, the land on which is sited set aside for the historic monument during the final subdivision in 1959.

 Husbands Run and its tributary Willow Run flow through the neighborhood.
-Many DuPont historic sites are located nearby.